-This Brown Sugar Bacon is hands down my favorite way prepare bacon!
+This baked brown sugar bacon is hands down my favorite way to enjoy bacon!
 Not only does it add a touch of sweetness that pairs perfectly with the smokey bacon flavor, but clean-up is a breeze!
 You’re going to love it.

-Thanks to a few of your comments (and an idea I had a while back), I’m dedicating a week to breakfast.
-As some of you may know, at one time I owned a bed and breakfast.
+As some of you may know, at one time, I owned a bed and breakfast.
 With six years of daily breakfast cooking and serving under my belt, I have lots of delicious recipes and ideas to share.

 All of you who love bacon are sure to understand the allure.
 However, if you’ve never had bacon prepared this way, you must give it a try.
 If you think you liked bacon before, you’re going to fall head over heels for this stuff.

-To get started, I line a baking pan with aluminum foil.
+- To get started, I line a baking pan with aluminum foil.
 Then, I set a cooling rack in the foil-lined pan.
 The aluminum foil isn’t necessary, but when the pan is cooled, you can just toss the foil in the trash along with the bacon grease, which makes for easy clean up.

-- After that, simply lay out your bacon on the cooling rack, sprinkle the bacon with brown sugar, and pop the pan in the oven.
-That’s it.
+- After that, simply lay out your bacon on the cooling rack, sprinkle the bacon with brown sugar, and pop the pan into the oven.

 The amount of brown sugar is totally up to you.
 I just give the bacon a little dusting.
 If you like things sweeter, add more sugar.
 If you just want a hint of sweetness, use less.